 Our orchard has 22 varieties of apples that ripen from July to October.
 There are 5000 dwarf trees planted on 6.5 acres.
 Six of our varieties are available for u-pick Friday through Sunday in September and October with all other varieties already packaged and for sale on the farm.
 Tasting is available.

-We supply Giant Eagle in Marietta with most of the varieties throughout the fall.
 The following list of our apple varieties are in order of approximate ripening.
 Not included below but we do grow and sell a minimal amount of are the Summer apples (Pristine, Williams Pride, and Redfree) - please ask for availability.

 A sweet slightly tart small - medium sized apple with yellow-white fine textured flesh and juicy qualities.
 Excellent for fresh eating as well as baking.